 Professor Ron Krawitz was recently nominated and elected a Senior Member of the IEEE.
 Senior member is the highest grade for IEEE members requiring the candidate to be an engineer, scientist, educator, technical executive, or originator in IEEE-designated fields for at least 10 years and have demonstrated at least 5 years of significant contribution to the field.

-Professor Krawitz was also one of eleven university professors invited to attend Apple Computer's Cocoa Camp Pro this summer.
+Professor Krawitz was also one of eleven university professors invited to attend Apple Computer's Cocoa Camp Pro.
 Apple selected these professors for their ability to develop coursework and curricula for portable devices.
 Prof Krawitz also attended Visual Studio Live where he participated in Microsoft, Nokia, and Xamarin forums on Portable Device Development.
 The ubiquitousness of portable devices has elevated the importance of producing quality useful applications for them, and Prof Krawitz is developing courses and curricula to bring Curry to the forefront of Portable Device Development.